There are ten research areas currently offered as part of the REU program:

 We would need a student who already has familiarity with programming (we use C++, Fortran, and python primarily).
 Working in our group, we will train the student on modern software engineering techniques, including version control with git, testing, and debugging.

-2. Experimental Condensed Matter Physics (mentors: Matthew Dawber/ Xu Du/ Mengkun Liu): There are three highly active experimental condensed matter groups with labs on-site in the physics building at Stony Brook.
+2. Experimental Condensed Matter Physics (mentors: Matthew Dawber/Xu Du/Qiang Li/Mengkun Liu): There are four highly active experimental condensed matter groups with labs on-site in the physics building at Stony Brook.
 The groups operate in a highly collaborative fashion with students working in one group having access to the equipment in the labs of the other groups.
 There are also common items of equipment and these are being expanded and consolidated in to a new jointly space over the next year.
-The focuses of the three groups are
+The focuses of the four groups are

 - Electrical transport and device physics with a focus on 2D materials (Du)